Tobio89/Tobio89/README.md

 -->

 - I'm currently working on my ESL Auto Worksheet app.
 See it in action here - https://auto-worksheet.herokuapp.com/
-- I'm currently learning JavaScript.
-You can see my JS skills at work in the app above.
+- I'm currently learning Vue.js You can see my JS skills at work in the app above.
+- Also check out my GitHub Portfolio site! <a href="http://bruceji7.github.io/">bruceji7.github.io/</a>

 Check me out at LinkedIn!